SQream/sqream_docs/guides/migration/orc.rst

 If any errors show up at this stage, verify the structure of the ORC files and match them to the external table structure you created.

-5. Copying data into SQream DB
+5. Copying Your Data into SQream
 ===================================

 To load the data into SQream DB, use the :ref:`create_table_as` statement: